quicwg/base-drafts/draft-ietf-quic-http.md

 function by communicating with clients.

 Servers initiate the shutdown of a connection by sending a GOAWAY frame ({{frame-goaway}}).
-The GOAWAY frame contains the Stream ID of the last client-initiated request that was or might be processed in this connection, which enables client and server to agree on which requests were accepted prior to the connection shutdown.
+The GOAWAY frame indicates that client-initiated requests on lower stream IDs were or might be processed in this connection, while requests on the indicated stream ID and greater were not accepted.
+This enables client and server to agree on which requests were accepted prior to the connection shutdown.
 This identifier MAY be lower than the stream limit identified by a QUIC MAX_STREAM_ID frame, and MAY be zero if no requests were processed.
 Servers SHOULD NOT increase the QUIC MAX_STREAM_ID limit after sending a GOAWAY frame.